 Militarizing oil interests and assets is not something that oil companies openly attest or subscribe to based on their interests in maintaining their public, reputational value.
 However actions speak larger than words.
 The government of Ecuador has an interesting relationship with foreign oil companies as JES contributor Nicolai Due-Gundersen points out in his analysis of Iraq’s oil law and the potential inroads this law could provide to private military contractors (PMCs) in continuing their security activities in Iraq.
 In the meantime, Iraq has created an ‘oil police’ that Due-Gundersen maintains is the key to limiting the latitude of PMCs working in the Iraqi oil sector.

 One of the least explored but increasingly important areas of critical energy infrastructure protection concerns offshore oil and gas installations.
 The threat environment encompasses potential attacks from terrorists and other disgruntled groups to sabotage carried out by employees of oil and gas companies themselves.
-Mikhail Kashubsky who is with the Centre for Customs and Excise Studies in Australia explores the threat environment for these installations in the first past of a two-part series for the Journal of Energy Security.
+Mikhail Kashubsky who is with the Centre for Customs and Excise Studies in Australia explores the threat environment for these installations in the first past of a three-part series for the Journal of Energy Security.

 The future of natural gas in Europe is a conundrum.
 While natural gas demand is soaring in the US and across Asia, demand has actually declined in Europe.
 Will a turn-away from natural gas dampen the EU's appetite for modernizing its critical energy infrastructure?
 Is Europe turning to coal to displace gas in power generation and if so is the European Carbon Market actually contributing to this fuel switch?
 First time contributor to the Journal of Energy Security, Jozef Badida, examines Europe's gas future within this complex context.